 When I woke up at 9am, my earphones were tangled and my laptop was upside down next to me.
 I was so tired that I had fallen asleep watching TV – now that’s what you call being relaxed!

 I decided to make my morning productive and work on the homework I had been given during the week.
 I read articles for my Financial Markets and Institutions class and then planned to write a post on the Discussion Board of my Financial Reporting class.
 Once finished, I went to do some grocery shopping down at the Farmers Market.
 I’m only a block away from the place, so I decided to have breakfast there too.
 A little tradition of mine when I’m at the Farmers Market, is to eat a Samosa.
-Every time I eat a Samosa, I recall all the great times that I had when I lived with my Indian roommate I met at the Hult Lodge.
+Every time I eat a Samosa, I recall all the great times that I had when I lived with my Indian roommate I met at the student accommodation.
 I even practiced the Hindi she taught me with the shop owner.
 This is one of the great things about Hult – the cultural diversity.
 After eating, I bought some flavored almonds and some fruits to enjoy during the week.

 “I was refreshed and ready to face another exciting week at Hult.”